shadetos/GitHub-Actions-CI-CD-Challenge-20/README.md

 This assigment is less of an application to be used and more of a demonstration of the "cypress-ctrf-json-reporter" package and the "github-actions-ctrf".

-Click <a href="https://challenge-20-2008.onrender.com">here</a> to visit the deployed site in action.

 ## Table of Contents